cncf/toc/process/graduation-proposal-template.md

 ### * Explicitly define a Project governance and committer process.
 This preferably is laid out in a GOVERNANCE.md file and references an OWNERS.md file showing the current and emeritus committers.

 ### * Have a public list of Project adopters for at least the primary repo (e.g., ADOPTERS.md or logos on the Project website).
 For a specification, have a list of adopters for the implementation(s) of the spec.
+Refer to [FAQs](https://github.com/cncf/toc/blob/main/FAQ.md#what-is-the-definition-of-an-adopter) for guidelines on identifying adopters.

 ## Incubation Details
 _**Project should address each area listed below**_